FC Grenoble Rugby

 The Football Club de Grenoble Rugby (FCG) is a French rugby union club based in Grenoble and founded in 1892.

-FCG was champion of France in 1954 and runner-up in 1993 during a controversial final, being deprived of the title of champion of France following a refereeing error.
+FC Grenoble won the French Championship in 1954 and finished runners-up in the 1993 championship after one of the most controversial finals in French rugby history, being denied the title following a refereeing error.

-The club also won the Challenge Yves du Manoir in 1987 and was finalist in 1969, 1986 and 1990.
+The club also won the Challenge Yves du Manoir in 1987 and reached the final of the competition in 1969, 1986 and 1990.

-FC Grenoble played in the Top 14, the top level of the French league system, for the 2019–2020 season, but were relegated to Pro D2 at the season end.
+FC Grenoble competed in the Top 14, the highest level of the French rugby union league system, during the 2019–20 season before being relegated to Pro D2 at the end of the campaign.

-Grenoble have played home matches at the Stade des Alpes (capacity 20,068) since 2014–2015.
-The club's colors are red and blue.
+Grenoble has played its home matches at the Stade des Alpes since the 2014–15 season.
+The stadium has a capacity of 20,068 spectators.
+The club’s traditional colours are red and blue.

-The FCG is currently chaired by Patrick Goffi.
+FC Grenoble is currently chaired by Patrick Goffi.

-The first team is supervised by several specialists: Aubin Hueber as head coach, Nicolas Nadau senior coach, Patrick Pézery forwards coach and Tom Palmer defence coach.

 History

-The club was founded in 1892 following the merger of the main clubs in Grenoble in Rhône-Alpes.
+The club was founded in 1892 following the merger of the main sporting clubs in Grenoble, in the Rhône-Alpes region.

 Runners-up French Championship 1918

-After becoming champions of the Alps in 1912, FCG reached the final of the Coupe de l'Espérance in 1918, which replaced the old championship of France during the First World War.
+After becoming champions of the Alps in 1912, FCG reached the final of the Coupe de l'Espérance in 1918, a competition that temporarily replaced the French championship during the First World War.

-Since then Grenoble have regularly featured in the finals.
+Grenoble subsequently established itself as one of the leading clubs in French rugby and regularly appeared in national finals.

-Grenoble contributed notable players to the original French National Team, among them Edmond Besset and Felix Lasserre and Edmond Vellat.
+The club contributed several players to the early French national team, including Edmond Besset, Félix Lasserre and Edmond Vellat.

-In 1931, Grenoble was one of 14 clubs who left the French Rugby Federation to create their own organization, UFRA.
+In 1931, Grenoble was one of fourteen clubs that left the French Rugby Federation to form their own organisation, the UFRA.

 French Champion 1954

-In 1954, the first team, then coached by Roger Bouvarel, wrote the most beautiful page in the history of the club.
+In 1954, the first team, coached by Roger Bouvarel, wrote one of the greatest chapters in the club’s history.

-The team was nicknamed by the press the foreign Legion.

-FC Grenoble won his first Bouclier de Brennus and became champion of France after a 5–3 victory against the U.S. Cognac.
+Nicknamed the Foreign Legion by the French press because of the international profile of several players, FC Grenoble won its first Bouclier de Brennus and became French champion after defeating U.S. Cognac 5–3 in the final.